All articles

 How much is the AP Seminar exam?

 According to the College Board, the AP Seminar exam is $147.
-There is not an additional change for taking it outside of the U.A.
+There is no additional change for taking it outside of the U.A.

 What is AP Research?